Calendar

 • Participants should wear appropriate footwear for walking on unpaved paths

-• Have a flashlight handy!
+• Have a flashlight handy

 Participants must be 6 years of age or older; under 18 must be accompanied by a registered adult.
+A short, printed guide that highlights the owl species you’ll be learning about will be provided.

 A Northern Saw-whet Owl